 The Swedish Public Dental Care consists of both general dental clinics and specialty dental clinics.
 You should contact the general dental clinic that you are registered with.
 If needed, you will get to visit a specialty dental clinic.

 If you are experiencing a severe toothache you should phone your general dental clinic.
 If you are experiencing a severe toothache during the weekend you can phone Region Blekinge’s switchboard at 0455-73 10 00 in order to find out which dental clinic is on-call.

 If you have had an accident with a dental injury and all dental clinics are closed, you should contact the emergency unit for help.

 Call Region Blekinge’s exchange on telephone number 0455-73 10 00 or 0454-73 10 00 and they will help you.

 Children and adolescents

-Children and adolescents have free dental care until the age of 23.
-The Swedish Public Dental Service is responsible for children under the age of three.
-Between the ages of 3-23, you can choose your own dentist.
-You can choose one of the Swedish Public Dental Service’s clinics or a private clinic.
+Children and adolescents have free dental care up to the age of 23.
+The National Dental Service is responsible for children under the age of three, when aged 3–23 free choice of dentist in the county applies.
+You can choose to have your dental care at one of the public dental care clinics or at a private clinic.

 If you are not satisfied

 In the first instance, contact the person who treated you.
 You can also turn to the head of department or the Patient Board.